Did anyone ever hold a fort more phlegmatically, more sensibly than Roberto Di Matteo?

 Whatever the long odds against Di Matteo succeeding permanently the distraught Villas-Boas, it was hard not to believe this was evidence of an approach that might have served well his inexperienced predecessor.
 This was a team living, and operating, in the moment, which is not so easy to do when you are constantly being told you are the sure-fire victims of a major project of transition.

-Benfica certainly weren't Napoli but they were the team who helped remove Manchester United from the Champions League and they carried considerable momentum into this tie.
-Their problem was that they faced a side of considerable organisation and no little concerted spirit.
+Benfica certainly weren't Naples but they were the team who helped remove Manchester United from the Champions' League and they carried considerable momentum into this tie.
+Their problem was that they faced a team of considerable organisation and no little concerted spirit.
 There were also a few perceptible remnants of a formidable force.

 Not too many of Chelsea's beaten opponents this season have been able to reach for such an excuse, which was of course still another tribute to the man who had been given the job of picking up the pieces.